-We got a chance to drive the Mondeo Hybrid and were impressed with how it's shaping up.
-Ford claims it will emit less than 99g/km CO2 and do more than 65mpg, and yet, thanks to the 188bhp provided by the 2.0-litre petrol engine combined with an electric motor, it feels very nimble.
+There will even be a Ford Mondeo Hybrid, and we've had the chance to drive one - we were impressed with emissions of less than 99g/km of CO2 and over 65mpg fuel economy.
+However, thanks to the 188bhp provided by the 2.0-litre petrol engine combined with an electric motor, it feels very nimble.

 However, Ovenden was less forthcoming on whether we will get a facelifted version of the model initially revealed as the Fusion at the Detroit Motor Show in January 2012.

-The 2014 Ford Mondeo will get a new 1.5-litre Ecoboost petrol engine.
-Revealed at the Shanghai Motor Show 2013, the 1.5-litre unit is expected to provide similar horsepower and torque performance to Ford’s current 1.6-litre EcoBoost in its lower state of tune (148bhp and 240Nm respectively), while delivering improved fuel economy and lower CO2 emissions.
+The 2014 Ford Mondeo will get a new 1.5-litre Ecoboost petrol engine, which returns similar horsepower and torque figures to Ford’s current 1.6-litre EcoBoost in its lower state of tune (148bhp and 240Nm respectively), while delivering improved fuel economy and lower CO2 emissions.

 Six-speed manual gearboxes will be offered as standard, with dual-clutch six-speed Powershift transmissions optional.
 A diesel model, with an auto gearbox, will be offered with four-wheel drive for the first time.